 Studies on skill relatedness, still in its infancy, can be divided into two major approaches with respect to their methodology.
-The first approach employs the revealed skill relatedness (RSR) method developed by Neffke and MS. Henning (2013) and applied by Timmermans and Boschma (2014); Boschma, Eriksson, and Lindgren (2014); Diodato and Weterings (2015); Fitjar and Timmermans (2017); Neffke, Otto, and Weyh (2017); Neffke, Hartog, et al. (2018); Elekes, Baranowska-Rataj, and Eriksson (2021).
-Neffke and MS. Henning (2013) underline that different industries in the economy seem to be interconnected by linkages of skill similarity, and firms are much more likely to diversify into the activities related to their core competencies.
+The first approach employs the revealed skill relatedness (RSR) method developed by Neffke and Henning (2013) and applied by Timmermans and Boschma (2014); Boschma et al. (2014); Diodato and Weterings (2015); Fitjar and Timmermans (2017); Neffke et al. (2017); Neffke et al. (2018); Elekes et al. (2021).
+Neffke and Henning (2013) underline that different industries in the economy seem to be interconnected by linkages of skill similarity, and firms are much more likely to diversify into the activities related to their core competencies.
 They take a micro perspective and assume that, when switching jobs, individuals tend to remain in industries related to their previous job in terms of skill content.
-Based on this assumption, they develop a method employs co-occurrence techniques to assess skill-relatedness between industries by using cross-industry labour flows in Sweden.
-They predict expected flows between industries to compare them to actual labour flows.
+Based on this assumption, they develop a method that employs co-occurrence techniques to assess skill-relatedness between industries to compare them to actual labour flows.
 Industries that exhibit mobility more than the expected flows are assumed to be skill-related.
 The results show that the RSR index is predictive of firm diversification.
+Fitjar and Timmermans (2017) propose an improvement to the RSR method with a measure at the industry and region level.